sibjor/sibjor/README.md

 - 👋 Hi, I’m @KungsholmenGoran
-- 👀 I’m interested in becoming a developer in .Net
+- 👀 I’m interested in becoming a developer in .Net and Golang
-- 🌱 I’m currently learning Go by making an website
+- 🌱 I’m currently learning Go by simpler projects
-- 💞️ I’m looking to collaborate this project if anyone interested
+- 💞️ I’m looking to collaborate on simple projects if somebody interested
 - 📫 How to reach me - won't probably answer to quick but just send a PM on Github

 <!---